ritafm/All_In_Mentoring/README.md

-# All_In_Mentoring
+# All_iin_Mentoring

 Overall Concept
-All iiNMentoring is a not-for-profit group in South Seattle dedicated to empowering youth and improving neighborhoods.
+All iin Mentoring is a not-for-profit group in South Seattle dedicated to empowering youth and improving neighborhoods.
 The group is run entirely by volunteers.
 They need a website to accomplish the following things:
 •Coordinate volunteers to provide a hot meal to the 30 kids once per week
 •Connect parents and kids to mentors
 •Provide parents with important documents